techqueria/website/site/content/resources.md

 [Download PDF](/pdf/HEALTHCARE_RESOURCE_GUIDE_HOPE-FINAL_OCTOBER_28.PDF)

-Pretty comprehensive guide put together by Hispanas Organized for Political Equality (HOPE) with resources and information to help you find affordable health care any way in California.
+The pretty comprehensive guide put together by Hispanas Organized for Political Equality (HOPE) with resources and information to help you find affordable health care anyway in California.

 ### Health Resources and Services Administration